Beliefs and Values

-The Sixth Form is open to all girls likely to benefit from what it has to offer and the majority of our Year 11 girls stay to pursue their Post-16 education with us.
+The Sixth Form is open to all pupils likely to benefit from what it has to offer and the majority of our Year 11 girls stay to pursue their Post-16 education with us.
 Girls who enter it receive a general education in addition to their specialist studies and are encouraged to acquire new skills and undertake wider reading.
 They play a full and leading part in school activities and undertake responsibilities as Prefects, Mentors, Senior Prefects and House Officials, enabling them to develop maturity of judgement and qualities of leadership.

 The school currently offers the following range of subjects:

 |Food Technology||Religious Studies|